 Up until the 1980s, ski areas in Japan were domestically dominated.
 A nationwide boom in leisure activities in 1960s led to an increase in visitor numbers in Hakuba rising from 336,000 in 1960 to 1.6 million in 1967, a four fold increase.
 By the 1980s, Japan’s growing economic bubble, which allowed banks to lend too easily, saw Hakuba’s infrastructure grow into the resort as it stands today, with many Japanese people building and buying lodges, hotels and apartments.
 But, as always, the boom was not to last.
 By the time the Japanese economic bubble burst in the early 1990s, the bid for the 1998 Nagano Winter Olympic Games had already been placed.
 The Games took place towards the tail-end of one of the country’s biggest economic crashes.
 The same people who had built Hakuba were now bankrupt or in serious debt.
 However, by using Hakuba as the platform on which to stage the ski jump, cross country, downhill, super giant and giant slalom events, it allowed the resort to come to international attention, especially to the Australian market.
 As a consequence, it was many of those early visitors from Oz, who were looking for decent snow closer to home than Europe, who bought the lodges and apartments that were being taken to auction.
 Along with the rise in budget air travel in the early 2000s, it secured a new international era for Japan’s ski industry.

-Since then, the mining boom in Australia has seen a huge impact in Hakuba.
+Since then, the mining boom in Australia has had a huge impact on Hakuba.
 But should the dollar decrease in value, it brings with it a potential crisis that other resorts could ride through.
-It highlights the need to tap further into other international markets such as the Scandinavians, who have been regulars for the past few seasons, and more recently, the Alaskan/American market, where many are having a particularly poor season this year.
+This dependence highlights the need to tap further into other international markets such as the Scandinavians, who have been regulars for the past few seasons, and more recently, the Alaskan/American market, where many are having a particularly poor season this year.